junaama/tunr_app_frontend/README.md

 - Allow users to remove the song from the playlist

 ## Bonus

-Add another model as a sub-document.
-Finish full CRUD on your first model before adding a subdocument.
-Make it so users can perform full CRUD on the sub-document.
+- Add a User Model (no auth unless you want to go above and beyond)
+- Have a User be able to create a Playlist
+- Create a User profile to display various playlists

 ## Double Bonus
 Deploy your app.
 Use Heroku for the backend and Surge or Netlify for the frontend.

 ## Triple Bonus
-- Add a User Model (no auth unless you want to go above and beyond)
-- Have a User be able to create a Playlist
-- Create a User profile to display various playlists
+- Refactor your components into styled components
+- Style your front end to portfolio quality (responsive, unique... etc)

 ## Presentation
 Don't forget: a **technical demonstration** of your app which: